SUPLA/supla-device/extras/examples/linux/http_source/README.md

     state_on_values: ["running"]
 ```

 The source keeps the last successful response body in memory.
-Calls before
+Response bodies
+are limited by `max_body_size_bytes`; the default is 1048576 bytes.
+Larger
+responses are rejected during download and do not replace the previous cached
-`refresh_time_ms` expires return the cached body and do not issue another HTTP
+body.
+Calls before `refresh_time_ms` expires return the cached body and do not
-request.
+issue another HTTP request.
 Failed requests keep the previous cached body.
-When the cached body is
+When
-older than `expiration_time_sec`, channels using this source can report offline
+the cached body is older than `expiration_time_sec`, channels using this source
-through the existing `isConnected()` path.
-Set `expiration_time_sec: 0` to
+can report offline through the existing `isConnected()` path.
+Set
-disable expiration.
+`expiration_time_sec: 0` to disable expiration.

 Bearer tokens are read from `token_file`, trimmed, and sent as: